Telling Stories with Data

 18 Concluding remarks offers some concluding remarks, details some outstanding issues, and suggests some next steps.

 Online appendices offer critical aspects that are either a little too unwieldy for the size constraints of the page, or likely to need more frequent updating than is reasonable for a printed book.
 Online Appendix A — R essentials goes through some essential tasks in R, which is the statistical programming language used in this book.
 It can be a reference chapter and some students find themselves returning to it as they go through the rest of the book.
-Online Appendix C — Datasets provides a list of datasets that may be useful for assessment.
+Online Appendix D — Datasets provides a list of datasets that may be useful for assessment.
 The core of this book is centered around Quarto, however its predecessor, R Markdown, has not yet been sunsetted and there is a lot of material available for it.
-As such, Online Appendix D — R Markdown contains R Markdown equivalents of the Quarto-specific aspects in 3 Reproducible workflows.
-A set of papers is included in Online Appendix E — Papers.
+As such, Online Appendix E — R Markdown contains R Markdown equivalents of the Quarto-specific aspects in 3 Reproducible workflows.
+A set of papers is included in Online Appendix F — Papers.
 If you write these, you will be conducting original research on a topic that is of interest to you.
 Although open-ended research may be new to you, the extent to which you are able to: develop your own questions, use quantitative methods to explore them, and communicate your findings, is the measure of the success of this book.
-Online Appendix F — Interaction covers aspects such as websites, web applications, and maps that can be interacted with.
-Online Appendix G — Datasheets provides an example of a datasheet.
-Online Appendix H — SQL essentials gives a brief overview of SQL essentials.
-14 Prediction provides a discussion of prediction-focused modeling.
-Online Appendix I — Production considers how to make model estimates and forecasts more widely available.
-Finally, Online Appendix J — Class activities provides ideas for using this book in class.
+Online Appendix C — SQL essentials gives a brief overview of SQL essentials.
+Online Appendix G — Production considers how to make model estimates and forecasts more widely available.
+Finally, Online Appendix H — Class activities provides ideas for using this book in class.

 Pedagogy and key features